JTYKolesar/azure-network-protocols/README.md

   - _A lower number means it performs the task before any higher number after it._
 - You can change the Name if you desire, but not needed (this example uses **DENY_ICMP_PING_FROM_ANYWHERE**).
 - Click "Add".
-- Wait for a bit to take effect, but return to VM1 and observe the requests become timed out.
+- Wait for a bit to take effect, but return to VM1 and observe the requests time out.
+- Once done, you can press Control+C to stop the pinging in PowerShell.
 <p>
 <img src="" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>